 Illinois’ Only National Scenic River

 Failing coal ash storage pits from the now-shuttered Dynegy Vermiion coal-fired power plant near Oakwood, Illinois are polluting the Middle Fork of the Vermilion River.
-The ash pits are located along the Middle Fork just upstream from Kickapoo State Park and other protected lands where families recreate and thousands of people canoe or tube down the river each year.(1)
+The ash pits are located in the river’s floodplain, just upstream from Kickapoo State Park and other protected lands where families recreate and thousands of people canoe or tube down the river each year.

 Coal ash is a byproduct of burning coal for electricity.
 According to the U.S. Environmental Protection Agency, coal ash contains high levels of toxic heavy metals such as arsenic, lead, zinc, cadmium and selenium that can poison wildlife and threaten human health.
 It is typically stored in pits (also called ponds) at the facility where it is generated.